 A longtime art teacher tours the art and architecture of this crossroads of the ancient world.

 Ida Ashburn Cook has been teaching art and art history at Potomac for more than 25 years.
-Last summer, thanks to a Potomac professional-development fund created by Potomac parents Jeff and Linda Fine, Ida had the opportunity to visit Sicily.
-She spent two weeks exploring this Mediterranean crossroads, studying the art and architecture of the pagans, Christians, Jews, and Muslims who have left their mark on this beautiful island.
+Last summer, thanks to a Potomac professional development fund created by Potomac parents Jeff and Linda Fine, Ida had the opportunity to visit Sicily.
+She spent two weeks exploring this Mediterranean crossroads, studying the art and architecture of the pagan, Christian, Jewish, and Muslim people who have left their mark on this beautiful island.